 The most secure systems require proof of something you are through multi-factor authentication methods.
 In these scenarios, the service provider already verified your claimed identity upon signup and paired it with a biometric; they now compare that data to proof you provide in the moment, such as a hand scan (if onsite) or a high-resolution selfie (if remote).

 To reiterate, identification is essentially the process of claiming an identity.
-On the internet, this would amount to identifying that a user exists without authenticating that they are indeed that person.
+On the internet, this would amount to identifying that a user exists without verifying that they are indeed that person.

-Authentication puts a process or processes in place for a user to prove that they are still that person.
+Authentication puts a process or processes in place for a user to prove that they are still the person you verified.

 Here at Jumio, we’re at the forefront of that movement.
 We work with some of the largest enterprises out there, helping them meet their compliance requirements, keeping their customers’ identities safe, and securing their business transactions.

-We’d be pleased to tell you more about how we can help your business do the same.
+We’d love to tell you more about how we can help your business do the same.
 Contact us at any time.